MoulinsartMods/c172sp-as1000-MFD-lean/README.md

 There are two officially recommended leaning settings :
 - Best Economy     - Lean the mixture slowly until the Exhaust Gas Temperature (EGT) peaks.
 Done.
-- Recommended Lean - First lean to Economy Cruise, then enrich the mixture slowly until the EGT is down 50 °F from the peak.
+- Recommended Lean - First lean to Best Economy, then enrich the mixture slowly until the EGT is down 50 °F from the peak.

 6. Leaning to "Lean of Peak".
 The Lycoming IO-360-L2A powering the 172S is NOT certified for "Lean of Peak" operation.